win120a/StuScoreMgmtSys/README.md

 3. `WEB-INF/lib/commons-fileupload-1.4.jar` and `WEB-INF/lib/commons-io-2.6.jar` are files of the Apache Commons Project (http://commons.apache.org/), which is licensed under Apache License.

 # Structure
-1. The Servelet Part of this project (a.k.a. `WEB-INF/src` and `WEB-INF/classes`) is an Ant project.
+1. The Servelet Part of this project (a.k.a. `WEB-INF/src` and `WEB-INF/classes`) is an Ant project (the build.xml file is in root).
 2. The whole folder is a web-app folder, copy it into Tomcat's `webapps` folder to deploy.
 3. The DB Server Configuration is located in `WEB-INF/web.xml`.

 # Building & Deploy
 0. Copy The entire folder to the `webapps` directory.
 1. Edit values in `WEB-INF/build.xml` (JAVA_HOME) & `WEB-INF/web.xml` (Server Configurations).
-2. Compile the ant project in `WEB-INF` folder.
+2. Compile the ant project.
 3. Forward to http://[Address to WebApp]/installDB.jsp to create databases.
 4. Delete the installDB.jsp file.